2011

 Kristine Futa, Ph.D.

 Dr. Futa graduated from the clinical psychology program at the University of Nebraska-Lincoln in August of 1998.
 Her dissertation was entitled, Development and Initial Evaluation of Project SAFE: A Group Treatment for Sexually Abused Children and Their Nonoffending Parents.
-In 1997-1998, Dr. Futa completed an internship at the Long Beach Veterans Medical Center in Long Beach, California.
-Dr. Futa currently holds two positions: (1) Staff Psychologist at the Permanente Medical Group, Inc. Chemical Dependency Services in Union City, California and (2) Adjunct Clinical Instructor in the Department of Psychiatry and Behavioral Sciences at Stanford University School of Medicine, Stanford, California.
+Dr. Futa completed an internship at the Long Beach Veterans Medical Center in Long Beach, California.
+She completed a Postdoctoral Fellowship at Stanford University School of Medicine's Department of Psychiatry and Behavioral Sciences.
+Dr. Futa is presently a staff member of the Chemical Dependency Recovery Program at Kaiser Permanente in the Bay Area of Northern California.